 Affordable, Reliable, & High Performance Hosting for WordPress

 www.inmotionhosting.com is our top choice for web hosting and is well suited for WordPress websites.
 Although their entry shared hosting plan (Launch) technically starts at $3.49 a month, we would recommend their entry VPS plan (VPS-1000HA-S) which starts at $29.99/mo for WordPress users looking for serious hosting power.
 Their shared plans include cPanel, a 1 click WordPress install via Softaculous, and free backup and restore.
 One important note for their shared plans is that all 3 provide the same amount of performance—the only difference is the number of sites allowed.
 We highly recommend InMotion Hosting for both large and small businesses that use WordPress websites.
-After all, we host our own website with them!
+We even host our own website with them… Read our full review